 - Oh, and because I’ve discovered that changing up the routine actually increases the kids’ interest, comprehension, and retention.

-I’ve learned to make fun part of our weekly routine.
+I’ve even learned to make fun a part of our weekly routine.

 - Your kiddo doesn’t care for mental math games?
-They’ll like candy games.
+They’ll like candy mental math games.

 - The weather channel drive.
 In the last city we lived in had a weather channel in French and English, only accessible in the car.
-So we’d hop in the van and take a drive around the neighbourhood listening to the weather.
-(Yes, we really did).
+So we’d hop in the minivan, strap in the little ones, and take a drive around the neighbourhood listening to the weather.
 I’d brief the kids on a few French words they might hear, like zero…curiously similar to English zero, but with pizazz.
-“Kiddos you’ll hear the days of the week, numbers, chaud and froid.”
+We would routinely hear the days of the week, numbers and chaud and froid (hot and cold).

-- Trying to keep the kids’ attention while working through a read-aloud?
-I think every homeschool parent quickly becomes aware that kids need to keep their fingers busy while listening to a story: painting or drawing or cross-stitching, finger knitting, fashioning play dough or building Lego.
+- Try to keep the kids’ attention while working through a read-aloud.
+I think every homeschool parent is quickly aware that kids need to keep their fingers busy while listening to a story: painting or drawing or cross-stitching, finger knitting, fashioning play dough or building Lego.
 Invite the whole teddy bear family to join…

 - And hey, don’t forget to celebrate the teddy’s birthdays in your homeschool days too…